 WTP staff routinely collect and analyze water samples throughout the treatment process.
-For example, turbidity is tested four times a day on the raw water coming into the plant and six times a day on the finished water leaving the plant.
+For example, raw water turbidity is tested four times each day and finished water is tested six times each day.

 The Environmental Protection Agency and Oklahoma Department of Environmental Quality require routine monitoring for certain parameters.
 Results of these tests are submitted monthly to ODEQ.
 Some parameters listed below are analyzed less frequently than once per year, according to the required sampling schedule.
-The most recent data is reported for those.
+For these parameters, the most recent data is reported.

-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some elements.
+It is reasonable to expect that all drinking water, including bottled drinking water, will contain at least small amounts of some elements.
 These may be microbes, organic chemicals, radioactive or other materials.
 It is important to remember that the presence of these elements does not necessarily pose a health risk.

 Action Level (AL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Parts per billion (ppb) or Micrograms per Liter (ug/L) - One part of contaminant per billion parts of water.
+Parts per billion (ppb) or Micrograms per Liter (µg/L) - One part of contaminant per billion parts of water.